yassine-turki/CausalSoftware/README.md

 ### Using conda:

-1. First we create a virtual environment using conda (if conda not installed, use this link https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+1. First we create a virtual environment using conda.
+If conda not installed, use this link : https://conda.io/projects/conda/en/latest/user-guide/install/index.html

 ```
 conda create env_name python=3.10